Rafael Benítez: Management style

-Benítez has developed a reputation in English football as a hard man to please, with former Liverpool captain Steven Gerrard admitting he longed for a "well done" from Benítez after good performances.
+Benítez developed a reputation in English football as a hard man to please, with former Liverpool captain Steven Gerrard admitting he longed for a "well done" from Benítez after good performances.
 Benítez's ruthlessness can also be seen in the way he disposed of all but Gerrard and Jamie Carragher from his Champions League winning squad within four seasons, with penalty shoot-out hero Jerzy Dudek made back-up goalkeeper the very season after the European triumph.

 Benítez's preferred formation is a 4–2–3–1 which he adopted during his time at Valencia and Liverpool.
 He was highly regarded for his tactical acumen particularly in European ties, setting his team up to exploit opposition weaknesses.
-His calm demeanour and tactical changes at half time of the 2005 UEFA Champions League Final were said to give players belief they could battle back from 3–0 down, although he had to correct his plans when it was pointed out to him his new formation would require 12 players on the pitch.
+His calm demeanour and tactical changes at half time of the 2005 UEFA Champions League final were said to give players belief they could battle back from 3–0 down, although he had to correct his plans when it was pointed out to him his new formation would require 12 players on the pitch.
 Benítez often plays key players in unorthodox positions to suit a formation – notably converting both Steven Gerrard (in the 2005–06 season) and Dirk Kuyt into right-wingers.
 As a right winger/midfielder, Steven Gerrard had the most productive seasons trophy-wise, claiming a Champions League title, and an FA Cup.

 Benítez is a firm believer in squad rotation and zonal marking.
 Despite heavy criticism from the English press Benítez persisted with the reward of a Champions League and FA Cup triumph in his first two seasons.
 Benítez argued he needed to rotate his small squad to ensure key players were fit for the latter stages of these knockout competitions.

-The tactic of zonal marking has been criticised by pundits when Liverpool concede from set-pieces in spite of the fact that Benítez's squads are usually renowned for their defensive nature and low number of goals scored against them.
-Benítez stands by his tactic, pointing out that teams who man-mark concede just as many, if not more, goals from set pieces.
+The tactic of zonal marking was criticised by pundits when Liverpool conceded from set-pieces in spite of the fact that Benítez's squads are usually renowned for their defensive nature and low number of goals scored against them.
+Benítez stood by his tactic, pointing out that teams who man-mark concede just as many, if not more, goals from set pieces.

 Benítez instigated a host of backroom changes at the end of the 2008–09 season to improve the club's youth development, including the appointment of club legend Kenny Dalglish in a senior role at the academy.

 Personal life

 Benítez's father, Francisco, worked as a hotelier.
 His mother is Rosario Maudes.
 Rosario is a big football fan and supported Real Madrid, while his father supported Atlético Madrid.
 Francisco died in December 2005 while Benítez was in Japan for the FIFA Club World Championship.

 Rafael Benítez married Maria Montserrat in 1998.
-They have two daughters, Claudia, who was born in Madrid in 1999, and Ágata who was born in Valencia in 2002.
+They have two daughters: one who was born in Madrid in 1999 and one who was born in Valencia in 2002.
 Benítez is fluent in Spanish, English, French and Italian.